 Light and Cold

 Most varieties of aloe prefer warm temperatures.
 Those that are exposed to drafty windows may develop some foliar damage.
 Move plants to a warmer location.
-Aloes prefer temperatures of 55 to 85 degrees Fahrenheit (13 to 27 C.).
+Aloes prefer temperatures of 55 to 85 degrees F. (13-27 C.).

 Aloe wilting and browning is generally a matter of a cultural or site condition.
 Just go down the list and eliminate possible causes until you strike the right one.
 Aloe plants are very resilient and forgiving and should return to health again quite quickly.